ducbao414/win32.run/README.md

 Files (and Folders) in win32.run are stored locally in IndexedDB.
 Apps (and 3rd-party apps) can interact with files through win32.run homemade file picker and saver dialog (with Windows XP appearance).
 # Run, build & deploy
 I deploy it on a $5 Vultr instance, so there's no special hardware and dependencies requirement here, except Node.js (and NPM).

+The project is built with [Svelte](https://github.com/sveltejs/svelte), which may not be great at backward-compatibity at its current phase.
+You probably don't want to update Svelte and SvelteKit to newer versions to keep things working.
 ## Install dependencies
 Clone or download from Github
 ```shell